 The Texas Constitution and the rules of the House and Senate set the procedure which a bill must follow in order to be passed into law.
-For a full discussion of this process see the Guide to Texas Legislative Information: Process for a Bill Top
+For a full discussion of this process see the The Legislative Process in Texas: Process for a Bill Top

 When can legislators start filing bills?

 Rule 8, Section 7 of the Rules of the Texas House of Representatives and Rule 7.04 of the Senate Rules discuss bill prefiling.
 Legislators can start filing (introducing) bills on the first Monday after the general election preceding the next regular legislative session.
-Pre-filing for the 82nd Regular Session (2011) begins on November 8, 2010.
+Pre-filing for the 85th Regular Session (2017) began on November 14, 2016.
 Pre-filing of bills for a special session can begin 30 days prior to a special session.
 Top

 When is the last day a bill can be introduced?